 Employees are an organization’s greatest asset.
 Without a community of dedicated workers, your business can’t thrive — regardless of how fantastic your solution is.
 Plus, maintaining a diverse and high-quality workforce can be a major competitive advantage.

 Research-backed data demonstrates that business leaders recognize how talent drives business performance.
 Globally, 48 percent of corporate leadership says their management team fully recognizes the connection between human capital and business performance.
 With this in mind, another 48 percent say they plan to expand employee engagement programs in an effort to further accelerate their companies.

 We know that talent drives performance.
 But the question still remains, how do you cultivate top talent within your organization?
-Is it a matter of acquiring new employees or developing existing ones?
+Is it a matter of hiring external workers or developing talent within your company

 Even the largest companies with countless resources and robust people processes still struggle to answer this question and put it into practice.
 In this article, we break it down piece-by-piece.

 The difference between talent acquisition and talent development

 Although you’re likely already familiar with these terms, it’s still important to distinguish the difference.
 Let’s begin with a brief refresher.

 Talent acquisition and talent development are both vital people operations that must coexist within an organization.
 Each strategy functions to support a culture of engaged and highly skilled workers within an organization.
 But in practice, these two strategies look very different.